kpsdev1/Fitness-365/README.md

 ### Footer
 - The footer is found at the bottom of each page and responsive for tablet and mobile too.
 - It displays 4 icons for the biggest scoial media platfoms today, Twitter, Facebook, Youtube and Instagram.
-- When any of the icons are clicked the social media site opens on a seperate Tab, this way the user still has the Fitness 365 website open so they can easily navigate back to it.
+- When any of the icons are clicked the social media site opens on a seperate tab, this way the user still has the Fitness 365 website open so they can easily navigate back to it.

 ![Footer which is at the bottom of every page.](readme-docs/images/footer.png)
 - - -

 ### Gallery
 - This page shows images of what the gym looks like, so the user can get a feel for what the gym has to offer and how it is layed out.
-- The gallery is one of the main pages people will check out to see what the gym looks like inside so we tried to display each section with equipment clearly.
+- The gallery is one of the main pages people will check out, to see what the gym looks like inside so we tried to display each section with equipment clearly.
 - On destops and laptops, images are 3 abreast, on device under 1280px they are 2 and on devices less thean 764px it is one image centered.

 ![Galley photo](readme-docs/images/gallery.png)